Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_00.md

 We now have a fully functional app which includes both a server and a client!

-Because we decided to work with AngularJS in the client side, we need to remove the default UI package of Meteor, called Blaze.

-We also need to remove a package named `ecmascript` because Angular-Meteor uses a package named `angular-babel` in order to get both ECMAScript6 and AngularJS DI annotations.

-So let's remove it by running:
-    $ meteor remove blaze-html-templates
-    $ meteor remove ecmascript

 The default Meteor app starts life with three files, one `js`, one `html` and one `css` file.
 Each named with the application name you used in the `create` command above.
 In our case this is `socially`.

 We are going to add our own files for this tutorial.
 So let's start by deleting the following files: